NBISweden/workshop-scRNAseq/labs/compiled/seurat/seurat_07_spatial.md

 Spatial transcriptomic data with the Visium platform is in many ways similar to scRNAseq data.
 It contains UMI counts for 5-20 cells instead of single cells, but is still quite sparse in the same way as scRNAseq data is, but with the additional information about spatial location in the tissue.

-Here we will first run quality control in a similar manner to scRNAseq data, then QC filtering, dimensionality reduction, integration and clustering.
+Here we will first run quality control in a similar manner to scRNAseq data, then filtering, dimensionality reduction, integration and clustering.
 Then we will use scRNAseq data from mouse cortex to run LabelTransfer to predict celltypes in the Visium spots.

 We will use two **Visium** spatial transcriptomics dataset of the mouse brain (Sagittal), which are publicly available from the [10x genomics website](https://support.10xgenomics.com/spatial-gene-expression/datasets/).
 Note, that these dataset have already been filtered for spots that does not overlap with the tissue.